 An administrative supplement provides additional funding to an active NICHD grant to support research activities or other necessary items that fall within the original scope of the project.
-Requests for administrative supplements do not require evaluation by an initial peer review group but are subject to review and approval by NICHD Program and Grants Management staff.
-Administrative supplements are contingent upon the availability of funds.
+Requests for administrative supplements do not require evaluation by an initial peer review group, but are subject to review and approval by NICHD Program and Grants Management staff.
+Administrative supplements are contingent upon the availability of funds and may be subject to review by the National Advisory Child Health and Human Development Council (NACHHD).

 All requests for administrative supplements will be evaluated on the basis of need, strength of the justification, and availability of funds.
 Additional support will be provided only if there is insufficient flexibility, either through rebudgeting or unobligated balances within the grant, to meet the costs of the supplement.

-For additional information on NIH Administrative Supplements, please see PA-12-100, “Administrative Supplements to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp)” at http://grants.nih.gov/grants/guide/pa-files/PA-12-100.html.
+For additional information on NIH Administrative Supplements, please see PA-14-077, “Administrative Supplements to Existing NIH Grants and Cooperative Agreements (Parent Admin Supp)” at http://grants.nih.gov/grants/guide/pa-files/PA-14-077.html.

 Examples of activities “within the scope of the original project” (administrative supplement):